GildasP/jProcessingJS/README.md

 ### Live examples ?

-Coming soon on my blog : [http://playingwithpixels.gildap.fr](http://playingwithpixels.gildap.fr).
+Of course !
+Most of it is in French, but it talks by itself : [http://playingwithpixels.gildap.fr](http://playingwithpixels.gildasp.fr/jprocessingjs-sketch-fullscreen-et-responsive-facile/).
+You can view the [fullscreen example here](http://playingwithpixels.gildasp.fr/exemples/jprocessingjs/), too.
-You may already download the examples here, in the example folder, or download the zip file.
+You may also download the examples here, in the example folder, or download the zip file.

 ### More ?